abh1n4v/courseFeedbackBot/README.md

 ```
 python3 filler.py
 ```
-2. Wait for the prompt "Click on the first field" and then select the first field and wait
+2. Wait for the prompt "Click on the first field" then select the first field and press shift to start.

+Note : In windows, after executing the python file, a notification pops up, click it and select 'Allow on Device'.

-3. Relax and enjoy as the bot fills the feedback form for you.
+3. Now, relax and enjoy as the bot fills the feedback form for you.

+4. Press 'shift' again to stop the bot.